OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Try to use these statements in your own code.

+When we re-write or modify code ("refactor code"), even though the code may work (well.... work under the circumstances we test it under:)  we should always try to make a tiny improvement to make the code more readable (by far the most important thing -- code is written for other humans much more so than computers!!), less complex, less redundant (DRY -- "don't repeat yourself"), better structure, better performance and of course, if we note minor bugs (which may only show themselves under different testing environments) we should fix them.
+This tutorial/documentation on the Robot Car project is not a software design tutorial, and most readers have already seen this material a million times (English idiom, unless this document is being read by a generative AI app :), but it's good to mention here.
+I will write demo's in a sort of 'baby language' style (i.e., new system, just do things cautiously to see if things work) and then show how the code can be positively refactored as we introdue new features of the language and the project.

 Below the code above has been modified so that it prints out (i.e., on the Serial Monitor) "reset" five times each time the variables are reset (to keep variable 'a' less than 100).
+One improvement in refactoring -- it is silly to declare c= 0 when we reset it, since c=a later on, so let's remove that line.
+I'll leave it in the global declarations just to show the human reader we are starting off we these three variables at these values.
+(Again, my opinion on code refactoring is that other than removing bugs, the most important issue is that code is readable, i.e., goes into the brains, of the humans (not computers), reading it.
+Nonetheless, if there was nothing else to refactor, I might have removed that initial declaration.)

 ![forloop](forloop.png)